oachoor/docker-symfony-elk-mariadb/README.md

 4. Build & run containers

-    **Important**: You may want to use MariaDB, Kibana or Xdebug? then keep/eliminate the arguments accordingly.
+    **Important**: You may want to use MariaDB, Kibana or Xdebug? then assign the arguments accordingly.
     ```bash
     $ make start db=mariadb xdebug=true kibana=true
     ```